 I can’t speak for anyone else, but try as I may, I know that some degree of comparison will always happen, even when I know I shouldn’t.
 So I’ve developed a little productive comparison workflow:

-- Don’t compare myself to others, where I was 10 years ago, or to where I wish I was
+- Don’t Compare.
+To the extent I can, remove comparison from my life.
+I won’t compare myself to others, where I was 10 years ago, or to where I wish I was

 - Make it useful

 - Be self-aware and use comparison/envy to move me forward

 - Have the right mindset to learn and grow from that comparison/envy